 Swati obtained her Bachelor of Arts in Jurisprudence (First Class Honours) and Bachelor of Civil Law (Distinction) from the University of Oxford.
 She previously practiced law at Allen & Overy, specializing in international commercial arbitration.
 She is a Solicitor of the Hong Kong SAR and England and Wales, and is a member of the Chartered Institute of Arbitrators.

 Jack Tsen-Ta Lee

-Jack is an Assistant Professor of Law at the School of Law of the Singapore Management University (SMU), where he teaches and researches constitutional and administrative law.
+Jack has research interests in constitutional and administrative law, heritage law, and media law.
 He graduated with a Bachelor of Laws (LLB (Hons)) from NUS in 1995 and qualified as an advocate and solicitor the following year.
 After working for about six years as a litigator, Jack obtained a Master of Laws (LLM) at University College London on a British Chevening Scholarship in 2003.
 He completed his Doctor of Philosophy in Law (PhD) at the Birmingham Law School, University of Birmingham, in 2012, where he was also a visiting lecturer and postgraduate teaching assistant for three years.
-He was the holder of a Lee Foundation Fellowship for Research Excellence in 2009–2010, and received SMU School of Law’s Most Promising Teacher Award for 2010–2011.
-Click here for information on Jack’s academic writings, and follow him on Twitter at @smuconlaw.
+He was an Assistant Professor of Law at the School of Law of the Singapore Management University (SMU) from 2008 to 2017, during which he was the holder of a Lee Foundation Fellowship for Research Excellence in 2009–2010, and received SMU School of Law’s Most Promising Teacher Award for 2010–2011.
+Click here for information on Jack’s academic writings, and follow him on Twitter at @sgconlaw.